-Google AdWords is one of the best advertising options online.
-Google has over 1.17 billion users, and that’s why AdWords is a great way to get your website in front of the eyes of your consumers.
+Google Ads (formerly known as Google AdWords) is one of the best advertising options online.
+3.5 billion Google searches are made every day, and that’s why Google Ads are a great way to get your website in front of the eyes of your consumers.

-Did you know that for every $1 spent on Google AdWords, the average business owner ends up with $2 in revenue?
+Did you know that for every $1 spent on Google Ads, the average business owner ends up with $2 in revenue?
 It’s hard to beat that ROI with other advertising platforms.
-That’s why if you’re looking for a good option when it comes to ads, you should consider Google AdWords.
+That’s why if you’re looking for a good option when it comes to ads, you should consider Google Ads.

-It’s not difficult to get started with Google Adwords, but it can be overwhelming.
-That’s why I’m going to walk you through 7 steps to set up a campaign even if it’s your first time logging into AdWords.
+It’s not difficult to get started with Google Ads, but it can be overwhelming.
+That’s why I’m going to walk you through 7 steps to set up a campaign even if it’s your first time logging into Google Ads.

-Step #1: Go to the Google AdWords Campaign Website
+Step #1: Go to the Google Ads Website

-Go to https://adwords.google.com.
+Go to https://ads.google.com.
 You will then see, “Get Started Now.”
-Click on that and sign up for your AdWords account.
+Click on that and sign up for your Google Ads account.
 You can then click on the button that says, “Create your first campaign.”

 Step #2: Choose a Campaign Type and Name